DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 They're usually online, but some courses can be classroom based and some can be a mixture of both.

 Course lengths usually range from 8 to 28 weeks and are 25 hours per week.
-Your provider will decide which course length is appropriate based on your gap in knowledge.
+Your provider will decide which course length you need based on your gap in knowledge.
 Different providers may offer different course lengths.

-You can also do a part-time course and complete it over a longer period, or sometimes shorter.
+You can do a part-time course and complete it over a longer period or complete it in a shorter time with compressed hours.
 Your SKE provider will be able to discuss your options with you.

 ## When to complete your course